Alien Life: Kepler Telescope Finds More Than 100 Huge Planets With Moons That May Be Inhabited, Study Reveals

 In 2009, NASA launched a satellite known as the Kepler telescope, whose main purpose according to Space.com was to discover new planets.
-And not just any planets; exoplanets.
-That is, planets outside of the solar system that orbit around Earth’s sun.
-And Kepler, which is expected to run out of fuel sometime later this year, accomplished its mission, discovering 2,342 planets, as of March, 2018.
+And not just any planets — exoplanets.
+That is, planets outside of the solar system that orbits around Earth’s sun.
+And Kepler, which is expected to run out of fuel sometime later this year, accomplished its mission — discovering 2,342 planets, as of March 2018.

-Now, scientists at the University of California at Riverside have examined all of the Kepler exoplanet data and found that 121 of those newly discovered planets are both large and comprised largely of gas, rather than solid matter, similar to Jupiter in Earth’s solar system.
+Now, scientists at the University of California at Riverside have examined all of the Kepler exoplanet data and found that 121 of those newly discovered planets are both large and comprised largely of gas rather than solid matter, similar to Jupiter in Earth’s solar system.
 But those planets also orbit within what scientists call the “habitable zones” of their solar systems, according to a paper published on Friday in The Astrophysical Journal.

 That is, those massive planets are neither too far from their alien suns, nor too near, to support life.
 But how does life exist on oversized, gaseous planets, whether they are in “habitable zones” or not?
-The answer, according to the researchers, is it doesn’t.
+The answer according to the researchers is — it doesn’t.
 At least not on the planets themselves.
 Instead, according to a summary of the study published by Science Daily, life may exist on the moons circling those massive exoplanets.

 The problem is, even with the powerful Kepler telescope, astronomers still cannot see the exomoons orbiting around the giant exoplanets.
 But they surmise that the moons must exist, because our own solar system is home to dozens and dozens of moons, mostly around the larger, distant planets, according to a report on the study by Gizmodo.